 Kids can make art of their own at the Katonah Arts Center.

 Katonah Museum of Art – Katonah

-Nestled in scenic Katonah, this art museum features dynamic exhibits for art lovers of all ages; a serene outdoor sculpture garden; and series and workshops for children, like Picture This!
-Saturday Story Time and Stroller Tours for parents with infants.
+Nestled in scenic Katonah, this art museum features dynamic exhibits for art lovers of all ages; a serene outdoor sculpture garden; and series and workshops for children, like Sunday Family Days, School's Out/Art's In, and Stroller Tours for parents with infants.
 Best of all is the museum's Learning Center, an exhibition space and drop-in activity center aimed specifically at kids.
-No wonder the museum offers children's party packages.
-The Katonah Museum of Art is accessible via car or you can do a one-day getaway on Metro-North, which comes with discounted admission.
-Find out about other fun things to do in Katonah with kids.
+The museum also offers children's party packages.

 Neuberger Museum of Art – Purchase